samwli/fitCSG/README.md

 # fitCSG
 This project currently has two components.
-The first is for data generation `csgsdf.py` By design, the script generates full, binary CSG trees.
-There are checks to keep each selected boolean operation "valid" from the leaf shape primitives.
-Set the desired depth in the main function.
-This script will output a visualization of the CSG tree, the SDF field (with each leaf a different color), and the CSG in dictionary format (`csg_tree.json`).
-You can visually inspect outputs to run experiments on for the next script.
-I recommend running this script, which does not require gpu acceleration, on a local machine if you want to visualize the plots.
-Note: the random tree generation aspect is less useful as we proceed.
-As such, you can hand-craft a `csg_tree.json` and use the script to inspect the tree graph and point cloud.
-This will now be the default behavior (`--random_tree=False`)
+The first is `csgsdf.py`, which visualizes a signed-distance field (SDF) and pretty(-ish) constructive solid geometry (CSG) graph from a json CSG graph.
+The script can process a user-provided json, or generate and save a random json tree up to a given depth (there are some limited checks for shape and operation selection to try to create "valid" trees).
+Note: the random tree generation is less useful as we proceed, so the default behavior will be (`--random_tree=False`) for hand-crafted json CSG trees.
+I recommend running this script, which does not require gpu acceleration, on a local machine for visualization.

-The second component is `fit_csg.py`.
-Args: input path (where the `csg_outline.json` from the data generation module should be found), output path, and optimizer (Adam, AdamW, SGD, RMSProp).
-The optimizer parameters and num steps can be tuned in the script for now.
-The visualized gt SDF and optimized SDFs are written to examine the convergence and correctness.
+The second component is `fit_csg.py`, which for now depends on a `csg_tree.json` that is processed into a CSG tree outline and random initial leaf params.
+The tree outline and leaf paramters are used to construct a SDF, and the parameters are optimized minimize the loss with a target SDF.

 ## Installation
 First install the conda env: `conda env create -f environment.yml`.